(Latest update October 2018)

 6.2.1.
-After receiving payment for a course, the Ethology Institute grants you access to all material pertaining to that course for an unlimited period.
+After receiving payment for a course, the Ethology Institute grants you access to all material concerning that course for an unlimited period.
 A course fee includes the necessary reading material (except for some courses which require external literature) reviewing of assignments, quizzes, tuition when applicable, and the option to print a signed certificate for a passed course.

 6.2.3 The fee for a proficiency verification submitted by video includes an unlimited number of submissions within six months.

 6.3 Paid fees are not reimbursable or transferable under any circumstances.

 6.4.
 Redeeming points — Counting from November 1st, 2018, you will earn redeeming points for completing courses and programs.
 The Institute can change this policy at any time without prior notice.
 Student receiving grants automatically forfeit earning redeeming points.

 7.1 The institute will confer upon approved application two grants yearly to students complying with the requirements.

 7.1.1 The Professor Paulo Abrantes Grant will be given once a year to five students born and resident in Southeast Asia or Africa.
 The student must send a written application to the EI and attach proof that he or she lacks the necessary funds and has a sincere wish and realistic possibility to work full time as an animal trainer after graduation.
 The grant covers all expenses concerning courses, tuition, assignments, tests and proficiency verifications for the CAAE program, except travels, accommodation, meals, equipment or other necessary material related to participation in optional on-campus courses.